Turbo-DDCM: Fast and Flexible Zero-Shot Diffusion-Based Image Compression: Experimental Configurations and Additional Evaluations

 The following outlines the experimental configurations used for the evaluations in Section~\ref{sec:experiments}.

-\paragraph{Zero-Shot Methods.} For all methods we use Stable Diffusion 2.1 Base for $512\times512$ images and Stable Diffusion 2.1 for $768\times768$ images, based on the official \href{https://huggingface.co/stabilityai/stable-diffusion-2-1-base}{stabilityai/stable-diffusion-2-1-base} and \href{https://huggingface.co/stabilityai/stable-diffusion-2-1}{stabilityai/stable-diffusion-2-1} checkpoints from Hugging Face, using float16 precision.
-The remaining hyperparameters are determined as follows: \begin{itemize}[topsep=0pt,leftmargin=2em] \item for Turbo-DDCM we use $T=20$, $K=16{,}384$, $C=1$ and the following list of $M$ values to control bitrate:

-To determine $N$, we initially assume $N=0$ and calculate a preliminary value $BPP_0$ using \eqref{eq:turbo_ddcm_bpp}.
-We then set $N$ as follows:
+\paragraph{Zero-Shot Methods.} For all methods we use Stable Diffusion 2.1 Base\footnote{Recent models such as FLUX are trained using optimal transport–based flow matching (FM)~\citep{lipman2023flowmatchinggenerativemodeling}.
+To apply Turbo-DDCM, we translate between DDPM and OT flow model parameterizations, following an approach similar to~\citet{vonderfecht2025lossy}.
+This extension is available in our code.}, based on the official \href{https://huggingface.co/stabilityai/stable-diffusion-2-1-base}{stabilityai/stable-diffusion-2-1-base} checkpoint from Hugging Face, using float16 precision.
+The remaining hyperparameters are determined as follows: \begin{itemize}[topsep=0pt,leftmargin=2em] \item For Turbo-DDCM we use $T=30$, $K=16{,}384$, $C=1$ and $M$ values in the range $[45, 300]$.
+To determine $N$, we initially assume $N=0$ and calculate a preliminary value $\text{BPP}_0$ using \eqref{eq:turbo_ddcm_bpp}.
+Then we partition the interval $[0.01, 0.15]$ into 70 logarithmically spaced bins and set

+where bin($\text{BPP}_0$) denotes the index of the logarithmic bin containing $\text{BPP}_0$.
+The scheduler we use is based on the optimized scheduler from \citet{vonderfecht2025lossy}, adapted to our setting by selecting evenly spaced indices from the timestep list for our $T$.
 See App.~\ref{app:hyperparameters} for the rationale behind the chosen hyperparameters. \item For PSC we use the hyperparameters that the author described~\citep{elata2024zero}, setting the number of measurements to $12 \cdot 2^{i}$ for $i=0, ..., 8$.

 \item For DDCM we use $T\in\{500, 1000\}$, $K\in \{64, 128, \ldots, 8192\}$, $M \in \{1, 2, ..., 6\}$ and $C\in\{2, 3\}$ which aligns with the spirit of the hyperparameter configurations described by the authors~\citep{ohayon2025compressed}.